Production Strategies

 “You need to be willing to put time into learning about the crop and not treat it second-hand.” – PNW canola grower.

 Winter canola is harvested from late June through July, and spring canola in July-September, and some years into October.
 Timing of harvest for canola is critical, particularly when direct cutting.
 When it is ready, it is imperative to have machinery ready to go to avoid potential loss to shattering or other factors.
 Canola is ready to harvest when the majority of pods from the top to the bottom of the plants can be easily hand threshed and seeds are brown to black in color.
+Stalks will likely still be light to medium green in color when the canola is ready to harvest; avoid waiting until the stalks 'dry down' to harvest.

 Resources